JonathanWilbur/wildboar-smtp-server/README.md

 possible that internal components may be replaced with external components, such as replacing the Minio store with AWS S3, or replacing the RabbitMQ message queue with AWS SQS.

-## Code

-If an object includes an `id` field, this field must be the first member of the object.
-If an object includes a `creationTime` field, this field must be the second field if an `id` field is included, or the first field if there is no `id` field.
-If the `creationTime` field can be initialized from outside of the constructor, it MUST be.
-If the `creationTime` field can only be initialized from within the constructor, it MUST be initialized first.

 ## Queue Configuration